j6nca/notes/docs/projects/work/interview_notes.md

 # Question bank

 How would you setup terraform in a collaborative/team environment?
+What are some considerations?

 See if hes familiar with monitoring/observability tools